plmwong/log4net-raygun/README.md

 When constructing the raygun message to send to raygun.io, log4net.Raygun will use the tags stored in this collection to populate the raygun message tags.

-***I have to use version X of log4net, because of reasons***
+***I have to use version X of log4net, because of reasons, and it is newer/older than the one log4net.Raygun is built against***

-You might need to add a binding redirection to your application configuration file, redirecting to the version of log4net you are using.
+You may need to add a binding redirection to your application configuration file, redirecting to the version of log4net you are using.

 E.g. to redirect all versions of log4net older than 1.2.12.0 to use 1.2.12.0: